mailgun/documentation/source/api-email-validation.rst

       v4/address/validate

-Pricing details for Mailgun's email validation service can be found on our `pricing page`_.
+Pricing details for Mailgun's email verification service can be found on our `pricing page`_.

-Mailgun's email validation service is intended to validate email addresses submitted through forms like newsletters, online registrations and shopping carts.
+Mailgun's email verification service is intended to verify email addresses submitted through forms like newsletters, online registrations and shopping carts.
 Refer to our `Acceptable Use Policy (AUP)`_ for more information about how to use the service appropriately.

 .. _pricing page: https://www.mailgun.com/pricing
 .. _Acceptable Use Policy (AUP): http://mailgun.com/aup

 .. note::  A previous version of the API is described here :ref:`api-email-validation`

-Single Validation
+Single Verification
 ~~~~~~~
 .. note:: This feature is now available via the EU API.

-.. note:: The validations feature is rate limited to a set number of active requests at a time.
+.. note:: The verifications feature is rate limited to a set number of active requests at a time.
 If you receive a 429 error, please wait and try again.

 .. code-block:: url

      GET /v4/address/validate

-Given an arbitrary address, validates address based off defined checks.
+Given an arbitrary address, verifies address based off defined checks.

 .. container:: ptable

  ====================== ========================================================
  Parameter         	    Description
  ====================== ========================================================
- address           	    An email address to validate.
+ address           	    An email address to verify.
 (Maximum: 512 characters)
  ====================== ========================================================

 .. code-block:: url

      POST /v4/address/validate

-Given an arbitrary address, validates address based off defined checks.
+Given an arbitrary address, verifies address based off defined checks.

 .. container:: ptable

  ====================== ========================================================
  Form-Data         	    Description
  ====================== ========================================================
- address           	    An email address to validate.
+ address           	    An email address to verify.
 (Maximum: 512 characters)
  ====================== ========================================================

 Request Examples
 _______

-Validate a single email address using the GET method.
+Verify a single email address using the GET method.

 .. include:: samples/get-validate.rst

-Validate a single email address using the POST method.
+Verify a single email address using the POST method.

 .. include:: samples/post-validate.rst